 Your company will have to go through a quick verification process before you can get your hands on the certificate, but the waiting time and money paid for the certificate are both worth it.
 If your budget allows, we recommend going with an Extended Validation Certificate.
-It comes with the famous green bar which displays your company’s name next to the URL, and it also protects your site from phishing attacks.
+It displays your company’s name next to the URL, and it also protects your site from phishing attacks.

 You have a high-risk business

-To reach a higher level of credibility and trust, opt for premium EV Certificates offered by Symantec.
+To reach a higher level of credibility and trust, opt for premium EV Certificates offered by DigiCert.
 They’re the benchmark of online security.
-Banks, financial institutions, and enterprises use Symantec’s products to safeguard their online activity.
-If Symantec’s pricing is not within your range, consider Thawte.
-This Certificate Authority is the preferred choice of online bookmakers, casinos and poker sites.
+Banks, financial institutions, and enterprises use DigiCert’s products to safeguard their online activity.
+If DigiCert’s pricing is not within your range, consider Thawte.
+This Certificate Authority is the preferred choice of online bookmakers, casinos, and poker sites.

 As always, SSL Dragon is here to help you choose the right certificate for your particular project.
 Whether it’s the cheapest SSL Certificate or a premium one, with our handy tools such as SSL Wizard and Certificate Filter the whole process is a breeze.